iFaceless/portal/README.md

 Most importantly, if some fields of a schema have different data sources, portal could **spawn several goroutines to retrieve fields' data concurrently** if you prefer.

-*Note: currently, [portal](https://github.com/iFaceless/portal/) is still in ALPHA stage, not production ready yet.
+*Note: currently, [portal](https://github.com/iFaceless/portal/) is still in BETA stage, not production ready yet.
 The first stable version will be released in a few weeks, so stay tuned~*

 # Features